Personal Apps - Advanced

 Scroll down to the "Danger Zone" section and press the "Regenerate" button next to "Regenerate User Access Token".
 Confirm that you want to do this, then take note of the new User Access Token.
 This token should now be used in place of the exposed token.

 Changes take effect immediately.
-Usage of an old token will result in a 403 Forbidden response.
+Usage of an old token will result in a 401 Unauthorized response.

 Scroll down to the "Danger Zone" section and press the "Delete" button next to "Delete Personal App".
 Confirm that you want to do this, and your app will be deleted and all access revoked.
-Usage of your Personal App credentials will now result in a 403 Forbidden response.
+Usage of your Personal App credentials will now result in a 401 Unauthorized response.

 Changes take effect immediately.
 Usage of your token will result in a 403 Forbidden response.

-Multi-factor authentication is an additional layer of security on top of your normal login.
+Two-factor authentication (also referred to as multi-factor authentication) is an additional layer of security on top of your normal login.

-Akahu requires you to set up multi-factor authentication before allowing you to create or manage your personal app.
+Akahu requires you to set up two-factor authentication before allowing you to create or manage your personal app.

 This is because your personal app has a high level of access to your financial accounts (including being able to trigger payments from your bank accounts).